Earn Your MHA From GW’s No. 12-Ranked School of Public Health

 The coursework that students complete in the MHA program is designed by expert faculty in D.C. — the heart of health policy.
 The curriculum is designed to provide students with the necessary skills and knowledge to improve the function and efficiency of health care organizations.

-MHA@GW students participate in three immersions held on GW’s campus in Washington, D.C., — the center of health care policy and regulation.
+MHA@GW students participate in two immersions held on GW’s campus in Washington, D.C., — the center of health care policy and regulation.
 In addition to Capitol Hill, you will attend one off-campus immersion at a reputable health organization located around the world.

 During these immersion experiences, you will discover who you are as a leader through simulated scenarios that reflect today’s most compelling health care challenges.
 You’ll also study alongside and collaborate with professors, peers and influential health care leaders.